 A program manager at a conservation nonprofit noticed budgets cleared faster when dashboards — clean stories has been associated with such sentiments.
 Stakeholders did not want raw data; they wanted annotated trendlines, thresholds, and a clear “what happens next.”

 The team re‑ordered work from “collect‑analyze‑report” to “collect‑triage‑act.”
 Satellite temperature anomalies auto‑generated missions for autonomous underwater vehicles (AUVs) and remotely operated vehicles (ROVs).
-Reef imagery that crossed a bleaching threshold triggered a pre‑approved response approach.
-The dashboard evolved into less television, more traffic light.
+Reef imagery that crossed a bleaching threshold triggered a pre‑approved response playbook.
+The dashboard became less television, more traffic light.

 International expansion stalled until the interface supported low‑connectivity sync and multilingual users.
 Once field constraints were treated as core requirements rather than edge cases, scale followed naturally.